 What are “Money Mochas” you ask?
 They’re a series of quick, powerful jolts of money wisdom and support just for you.
 In the time it takes to sip a cup of your favorite warm drink in the morning, you can get a quick hit of inspiration and a tool you can use to start making shifts in your relationship to money.

 This series of Money Mochas is designed to help you see how delightful and do-able deep money work can be.
-Plus, you’ll get a peek at the kind of transformation people are raving about in my year-long money school, The Art of Money 2020 — which is open now for early bird registration (but not for long…)
+Plus, you’ll get a peek at the kind of transformation people are raving about in my year-long money school, The Art of Money which is now available year-round.

 It was 2:17pm on a Thursday afternoon in mid-April of this year.
 I was sitting on a big stage in New York with a panel of speakers at the Women In The World conference at the Lincoln Center.
 The topic of the panel discussion?
 Women and money.

 To my left was the award winning author Tayari Jones (american marriage), UBS Wealth Management’s global client strategy officer, Paula Polito, and the panel moderator from CNN, journalist and global affairs analyst, Bianna Golodryga.

 To my right, a packed theater of 3,000 people were watching me.
 Thousands more were watching the livestream online.
 Moments before, Oprah and Stacey Abrams took their turns speaking on stage.

 To say I was nervous would be putting it lightly.
 This was, hands down, the biggest audience I’ve ever spoken in front of.

 But my hair looked great and I was wearing a new perfect outfit for the event, so I had that going for me.

 I had already answered one question Bianna had asked me on stage and over the course of my 3 minute answer, I felt like I’d settled into my seat a bit.
 Inside, I was like “Okay…whew…I got this.
 This is a lot of people, but I can do this.
 Keep breathing.”